2-Ethylhexanoic acid

-2-Ethylhexanoic acid is the organic compound with the formula CH3(CH2)3CH(C2H5)CO2H.
+2-Ethylhexanoic acid (2-EHA), commonly known as octoic acid, is the organic compound with the formula CH3(CH2)3CH(C2H5)CO2H.
 It is a carboxylic acid that is widely used to prepare lipophilic metal derivatives that are soluble in nonpolar organic solvents.
 2-Ethylhexanoic acid is a colorless viscous oil.
 It is supplied as a racemic mixture.

 Production

-2-Ethylhexanoic acid is produced industrially from propylene, which is hydroformylated to give butyraldehyde.
-Aldol condensation of the aldehyde gives 2-ethylhexenal, which is hydrogenated to 2-ethylhexanal.
+2-Ethylhexanoic acid is produced industrially from butyraldehyde, which is obtained by hydroformylation of propylene.
+Aldol condensation of the aldehyde gives 2-ethylhexenal, which is hydrogenated to give 2-ethylhexanal.
 Oxidation of this aldehyde gives the carboxylic acid.